Welcome to today's edition of the Rush 24-7 podcast.

 Then you can tarnish whole groups if they're white, conservative, particularly conservative.

-You can malign whole groups of people.
+can malign whole groups of people.

-This is almost cliche.
+This is almost cliché.

-This is almost mad magazine, The Onion.
+This is almost Mad Magazine, The Onion.

 Sad for the victims, sad for Boston, sad for America, sad for whole communities who will be wrongly blamed for the actions of individuals.